 - Amazon Prime Student membership: While some student cards offer new cardholders a bonus worth hundreds of dollars, it’s not unusual to be offered nothing.
 This card, at least, comes with a free year of Amazon Prime Student if you make $500 in purchases during your first three months, a $59 value.

 - No cash advances or balance transfers: You can only use this card for purchases.
 If you want to pay down high-interest debt or get cash from your card in a pinch, you’ll need to look elsewhere.

 - Only one rewards redemption option: While fewer choices means less work, you won’t have the same flexibility you would with some student cards.
 Many offer a check or bank deposit, or let you use your cash or points at the Amazon checkout, to buy gift cards, or even to book travel.

 Earning Points & Rewards

 All purchases you make with this card will earn unlimited 1% cash back.
-That’s in line with other student credit cards, although it’s still fairly easy to find similar cards that offer even higher cash-back rates.
+That’s in line with other student credit cards, although it’s fairly easy to find even higher cash-back rates.
 Your cash-back balance will never expire as long as the card remains open.

 It’s also blessedly simple to redeem your rewards with this credit card.
 In fact, you don’t have to do anything at all: Each time your cash-back balance reaches $25, it’ll automatically be applied to your account as a statement credit.
 There are no points to track, redemption options to weigh, or transfer partners to assess.